smorad/um_cisc_7404/02_bandits.typ

 Today's lecture will be difficult #pause

-But if you can understand it, then reinforcement learning will be easy for you
+If you can understand it, then reinforcement learning will be easy

 ==